project-chip/connectedhomeip/src/tools/interop/idt/README.md

     ```bash
     source idt/scripts/setup_shell.sh
     ```
-1. Send `idt` to the Pi:
+1. Send `idt` to the RPi:
     ```
     idt_push
     ```
-1. `ssh` to the Pi (the default password for Kali is `kali`):
+1. `ssh` to the PRi (the default password for Kali is `kali`):
-    - **_NOTE:_** You may need to wait a few minutes after boot for the `ssh` server to be available on the Pi.
+    - **_NOTE:_** You may need to wait a few minutes after boot for the `ssh` server to be available on the RPi.
 Retry if needed!
     ```
     idt_connect
     ```